cygnus666/Circuit-Sword/Configure-Input-for-DOSBOX.md

 Within this screen you now can remap the keyboard commands to the controller.
 (Make sure to visit the official [DOSBox wiki](http://www.dosbox.com/wiki/Mapper) on how to use this mapper.)
 When done, make sure to save and exit out of the mapper.

-## Configure Joystick/Gamepad
+## Configure Joystick/apppad

-However, when you start a random game via DOSBox, the D-pad/hat does no react to anything yet.
+However, when you start a random app via DOSBox, the D-pad/hat does no react to anything yet.
 So in the next step you also need to configure the DOSBox config file - `dosbox-SVN.conf` - which is located in the hidden folder `.dosbox` in your home folder.
 Again exit out via _F4_.
 Then type:

 `cd ~/.dosbox`